Stable photon orbits in stationary axisymmetric spacetimes with an electromagnetic field and a cosmological constant: Stationary axisymmetric spacetimes and Einstein--Maxwell field equations

 In this work, we introduce the following nomenclature (all in the absence of electromagnetic sources, i.e., $J^{\mu} = 0$): \emph{pure vacuum} (or, simply, \emph{vacuum}) describes scenarios with $F_{\mu \nu} = 0$ and $\Lambda = 0$; \emph{electrovacuum} is used for $F_{\mu \nu} \neq 0$ and $\Lambda = 0$; \emph{$\Lambda$-vacuum} describes spacetimes with $F_{\mu \nu} = 0$ and $\Lambda \neq 0$; and \emph{$\Lambda$-electrovacuum} spacetimes have $F_{\mu \nu} \neq 0$ and $\Lambda \neq 0$.

 When $\Lambda \neq 0$, the metric component $g_{\phi \phi}$, which features the function $B$, is more general than the familiar form it takes in (electro)vacuum, where one can set $B = \rho$ without loss of generality.
 This is discussed in more detail below.
-In $\Lambda$-electrovacuum, we take $B$ to be positive by convention.
+In $\Lambda$-electrovacuum, we take $B$ to be non-negative by convention.
 Furthermore, we note that the line element \eqref{eqn:sa_metric} is appropriate for four-dimensional stationary axisymmetric solutions with a cosmological constant and an electromagnetic field; however, a more general form may be required when considering arbitrary matter sources \cite{Astorino2012}.

 Astorino \cite{Astorino2012} presents a formulation of the Einstein--Maxwell equations \eqref{eqn:einstein} and \eqref{eqn:maxwell} for stationary axisymmetric potentials and spacetimes with a cosmological constant.
-For our purposes, the relevant Einstein field equations, expressed in terms of the functions $\left\{ U, \omega, \gamma, B, A_{t}, A_{\phi} \right\}$, are
+For our purposes, the relevant Einstein field equations, expressed in terms of the functions $\{ U, \omega, \gamma, B, A_{t}, A_{\phi} \}$, are